GitArika/react-watch-me/README.md

 # About

-Second challenge from rocketseat react ignite.

-This challenge handle with refactoring concepts, to avoid code coupling.
+This a challenge on refactoring concepts, avoinding code coupling.

 ## How to test